TheNitronos/PDC-Project/README.md

 This project is about developping a system capable of reliably transmitting text files over a continuous-time channel with impairments. (see Instructions.pdf)

 ## Running the code
-Run main.py with python3 from command line with corresponding .txt input file filename (located in /Text-Files) : `python3 main.py --input_file test.txt`
+Run main.py with python3 from command line with corresponding .txt input and output filenames (located in /Text-Files/Inputs/ and /Text-Files/Outputs/) : `python3 main.py --input_file test.txt --output_file test.txt`

 ## Collaborators
 - Amine Chaouchi